Patient inclusion and data sources

 Circumferential resection margin: Recorded (%)

 % of rectal cancer patients undergoing a major resection who have a recorded CRM.

 APER rate (%)

-% of patients with rectal cancer undergoing abdominoperineal excision of the rectum and therefore having a permanent stoma.
+% of patients with rectal cancer undergoing abdominoperineal excision of the rectum and therefore having a permanent stoma this audit year.

 Compare trust outcomes

-Funnel plots display trust risk-adjusted outcomes for 90-day mortality, 30-day unplanned readmission and 2-year mortality.
-This year we are not reporting 18-month stoma rates in readiness for two new stoma indicators in 2021.
+Funnel plots display trust risk-adjusted outcomes for 30-day unplanned readmission, 30-day unplanned return to theatre, 90-day mortality, 2-year mortality and 18-month unclosed ileostomy.
 The funnel regions represent the 95 per cent limit and the 99.8 per cent limit for trusts compared to the national average.
 Those trusts with results outside the outer (99.8 per cent) limit are considered potential outliers.

 Risk adjustment is performed using the seven items listed under Data Quality as well as mode of admission (elective/emergency) and number of co-morbidities according to HES/PEDW, and an interaction between age and distant metastases.
 Missing values are imputed using Multiple Imputation.
 The model for two-year mortality additionally includes interactions between follow-up time (0-3 months after surgery vs. 3-24 months after surgery) and all of the risk factors.